 montenegro fish

-What you need to know about boat fishing:
+Here’s what you need to know about fishing from a boat:

-• You are taken to the sea 3-10 km from the coast.
+• They take you out to sea 3-10 kilometers from the shore.

-• Such fishing takes at least half a day, and even the whole day.
+• This type of fishing is usually for at least half a day, if not the whole day.

 • Trolling.
-You can catch: tuna, perch, barracuda, probably even moray eels.
+You can catch tuna, sea bass, barracuda, and maybe even moray eels.

-• Deep sea fishing.
-When the boat stops and you are fishing with line, hook and live bait (mussels, pieces of octopus) at a depth of 30-40 meters.
-You can catch: moray eel, dorado, squid and a dozen different fish.
+• Deep-sea fishing.
+When the boat stops, and you use a line, hook, and live bait (mussels, octopus pieces) to fish at depths of 30-40 meters.
+You can catch moray eels, dorado, squid, and a dozen other fish.

 everything about fishing in montenegro prices

 Trolling on a boat looks like this.
-You can even drink beer if the waves are not big
+You can even enjoy a beer if the waves aren’t too rough.

 Good to know: